gaoljie/spa-from-scratch/docs/10-Deploy.md

 add following line to npm script

-`"deploy": "git checkout master && yarn build && gh-pages -d dist"`
+`"deploy": "git checkout master && git pull && yarn build && gh-pages -d dist"`

 now you can go to your github address